insin/nwb/README.md

 nwb serve
 ```

-Create a new React component and start hot reloading its demo app:
+Create a new React component module and start hot reloading its demo app:

 ```
 nwb new react-component react-thing